nishiki-tech/nishiki-frontend/docs/DIRECTORY_STRUCTURE.md

 ### app/

-Mainly for routing, shared layout, loading, and error displays, utilizing [Next.js app router](https://nextjs.org/docs/app).
-We will try to write as less as possible under this directory.
+Handles routing, shared layouts, loading, and error displays, using the [Next.js app router](https://nextjs.org/docs/app).
+Minimal code is written here, focusing on routing and layout management.

 ### components/

-Contains all shared components across features.
+Houses all shared components used across different features.

 ### components/base/

-For larger shared components and layouts (e.g. Layouts, header, footer,navigation tabs, etc.).
+Contains larger shared components and layouts like Layouts, headers, footers, and navigation tabs.

 ### components/base/layouts/

-Combinations of parts from the parts/ directory for creating layouts.
+Combines parts from the 'parts/' directory to create various layouts.

 ### components/base/parts/

-Shared components larger than UI components (e.g., headers, footers).
+Features shared components that are larger than basic UI components, such as headers and footers.

 ### components/base/ui/

-Shared UI components, preferably from [shadcnUI](https://ui.shadcn.com/docs).
+Includes shared UI components, with a recommendation to use [shadcnUI](https://ui.shadcn.com/docs) components.

 ### components/base/page/

-Actual page implementations, imported into page.tsx files under the app/ directory.
+Implements actual pages, which are then imported into 'page.tsx' files in the 'app/' directory.

 ### const/

-Stores all constant values.
+Stores all constant values utilized in the project.

 ### features/

-Each feature of the application has its own directory, following the feature-driven approach.
+Each application feature has a dedicated directory, following a feature-driven structure.

 ### features/<name_of_feature>/

-Feature-specific directories.
+Directories specific to each feature.

 ### features/<name_of_feature>/api/

-API related files.
+Contains API related files.

 ### features/<name_of_feature>/components/

-Non-shared components specific to the feature.
+Houses non-shared components unique to the feature.

 ### features/<name_of_feature>/hooks/

-Non-shared custom hooks for the feature.
+Includes non-shared custom hooks relevant to the feature.

 ### features/<name_of_feature>/types/

-Non-shared types for the feature.
+Stores non-shared types specific to the feature.

 ### hooks/

-Shared custom hooks across features.
+Shared custom hooks utilized across various features.

 ### lib/

-Files related to third-party libraries.
-Create a directory for each library.
+Manages files related to third-party libraries, with a separate directory for each library.

 ### styles/

-Global CSS.
+Global CSS files for the project.

 ### types/

-Shared types across features.
+Shared types used across different features.

 ## Considerations for Improvement

-- Consider adding a global "util" directory for utility functions and shared logic.
+- A global "utils/" directory for common utility functions and shared logic could enhance the project structure.
-- Each feature might benefit from its own "util" directory for feature-specific utility functions.
+- Individual "utils/" directories within each feature directory can aid in managing feature-specific utility functions.